A Different (but very important) Kind of Backup

 A UPS may include other features as well.
 Monitoring ports on a UPS can tell attached equipment to shut down gracefully in the event of a power outage, in case no one is around to shut things down manually.
 Fax and modem telephone-style outlets may be provided on a UPS to give these devices surge protection.
 Some unprotected power outlets may exist for printers and other devices that do not need backup battery power but should be protected against power fluctuations.

 The capacity of a UPS is measured in volt-amperes (VA).
 How much capacity you need in a UPS is a function of the power needs of all the components you wish to protect and the amount of time that you want to be able to run on battery power.
-APC, a major UPS manufacturer, has a handy calculator that can help you determine what the capacity of your next UPS should be.
-Plug in the devices you have (desktop, laptop, monitor, and peripherals) and it will estimate the power needed to keep them running, and give suggestions for APC products that will do the job.
+APC, a major UPS manufacturer, has a handy tool that can help you determine what the capacity of your next UPS should be, and give suggestions for APC products that will do the job.

 Another popular UPS model to consider is the CyberPower 900VA ($120).
 It offers 6 battery backup & surge protected outlets, and 6 surge protected outlets.
 Data line protection prevents power surges that travel through telephone, coaxial and ethernet lines.
 CyberPower has a 3-year warranty, including the replaceable battery.